EmanuelAntol/DE1/README.md

 ![[bin_bcd.png]](img/bin_bcd.png)

 ### bcd_mux

-The bcd_mux component is a multiplexor used to take the input bcd value from 2 sensors and display them on the seven segment display at the same time.
+The <code>bcd_mux</code> component is a multiplexer used to take the input BCD values from the sensors and display them on the seven-segment display "modules" simultaneously.
+It processes part of the input BCD values and determines which display "module" the data will be shown on by enabling the corresponding cathodes on the Nexys board.

-It takes one half of the inputing bcd values and decides, if it should display it on the right or left seven segment display, by enabling cathodes on the Nexys board.
+From this portion of the BCD value, the <code>bcd_mux</code> extracts a group of 4 binary values and assigns them to the binary output.
+This output is then passed to the <a href="#bin2seg">bin2seg</a> component for further processing.

-From this half of the bcd value it takes group of 4 binary values and assigns them to the binary output, which is then used in the [bin2seg](#bin2seg).
+You can find the code for this component <a href="source/ProjektDE1/ProjektDE1.srcs/sources_1/imports/src_new_new/bcd_mux.vhd">here</a>.

 ![[tb_bcd_mux.png]](img/tb_bcd_mux.png)